Asset HausAsset Haus

 Timeline reality.
 Building a compliant, production-ready tokenization platform typically takes 14–18 months from requirements to first live deal.

-ApproachTimeline to first dealEstimated cost
+ApproachTimeline to first dealCommercial posture

-Custom build14–18 months$800K–$2.5M upfront + ongoing maintenance
+Custom build14–18 monthsLarge upfront engineering budget plus ongoing maintenance

 Core Features of a White-Label Tokenization Platform